chris-pearce/scally/layout/README.md

 can use the grid however you will need to specify widths for each grid cell and those widths might need changing based on the viewport size, [see here](#responsive-grid).
-The side-by-side layout module cells do not require widths, instead the left and right cells will shrink wrap it's content making it much more easier to implement this type of layout than the grid.
+The side-by-side layout module cells do not require widths, instead the left and right cells will shrink wrap its content making it more easier to implement this type of layout than the grid.

 The side-by-side layout module is responsive friendly just like the grid.
 The left and right parts will stack on top of each other up until a certain